Testamentary Trust Lawyers In Calgary

 Lastly, testamentary trusts can be used to preserve the assets of an estate.
 A testamentary trust lawyer can explain your options.
 This tool is often used in the following situations:

-- Where a beneficiary is in a relationship (or potential relationship) where assets may be claimed in a family or matrimonial law dispute
+- Whenever a beneficiary is in a relationship (or potential relationship) where assets may be claimed in a family or matrimonial law dispute; and lastly

 - Where a beneficiary is not financially responsible and would spend the assets of the estate quickly and frivolously.